 Want to know how to not feel guilty after setting the boundaries you are entitled to?
-Keep on reading.
+In today’s Best Day Blog article, I will show you how.
 Also, check out my YouTube video here for even more solutions.

 The guilt that so many of us feel when setting boundaries is created when we try to be our authentic selves as a child, but our parents shame us.
 We may have been belittled, ignored, or reprimanded incorrectly?
 Rather than creating a healthy rule that the action we were taking was bad, they created an internal rule that we, as a person, are bad.
 The internal rule would say, ‘I can’t be me!
 If I try to be me, I am bad.
 I am breaking the family rules, and therefore I am a burden, defective and might lose attachment which is akin to death.’

 So, we feel guilty when setting boundaries because we are not our authentic selves at that moment.
 Instead, we have fallen back into a child-like state.
 This is called our adapted wounded child.

 This is what gives birth to something I discovered called The Worst Day Cycle.
 My book ‘Your Journey to Success’ and my Youtube Playlist titled The Worst Day Cycle will help give you even more information on this topic and how the cycle is intertwined with our loss of self.

 For now, I will share the following five-step process to help you start the journey toward Emotional Mastery.
 But, first, it’s time to remove the guilt from setting boundaries and reclaim your authentic self.